bionesiacourse/2021Course/README.markdown

-# 4-VA JMU 2017 Biological Data Science Workshop
+# Bionesia 2021 Data Science Workshop

 This repo contains all the source material and rendered content for the 4-VA JMU 2017 Biological Data Science Workshop.